uhnuser/json-service-commons/README.md

 }
 ```

+**note** if you are writing a cusomt client please ensure that the dates are in the following format "MMM dd, yyyy hh:mm:ss a".

 Then you simply create a class with the handler operations in the package specified above:
 ```java
 package services.json;